AdaCore/spark2014/docs/ug/source/how_to_write_loop_invariants.rst

 information about variables modified by loop statements in the loop invariant.
-Though variables which are not modified in the loop need not be mentioned in the invariant, it is usually necessary to state explicitly the preservation of unmodified object parts, such as record fields or array elements.
+Though variables which are not modified in the loop need not be mentioned in the invariant, it is usually necessary to state explicitly the preservation of unmodified object parts, such as record or array components.
 In particular, when a loop modifies a collection, which can be either an array or a container (see :ref:`Formal Containers Library`), it may be necessary to state in the loop invariant those parts of the collection that have not been